Quantum physics in simple terms

 La conservation de l'énergie : principes et exemples

-IN SHORT Principle of conservation of energy: The total energy of an isolated system does not change.
+IN BRIEF Conservation of energy principle: The total energy of an isolated system does not change.
 Energy transformation: Energy can be transformed or transferred, but never created or destroyed.
-Kinetic energy: The sum of kinetic and potential energy remains constant in an isolated system.
-First principle of thermodynamics: Total energy is conserved in any … Read more
+Mechanical energy: The sum of kinetic and potential energy remains constant in an isolated system.
+First principle of thermodynamics: The total energy is conserved in any … Read more

 Elementary particles: quarks, leptons, and bosons